 How do you know whether you’re improving without setting goals?
 This seems like an obvious strategy to uphold, but companies still struggle to achieve target-setting.

-There’s a few reasons why this might be:
+There are a few reasons why this might be:

 - No one can agree—on anything Let’s get to the ugly truth first.
 Getting everyone on the same page can be difficult.
 Departments bicker (I’m looking at you Marketing and Sales), people keep to their offices and only come out for birthday cake, and on and on it spins.
 However, this is a great opportunity for you to become your NPS Leader.
 Be the thought leader for your program and build a case for your system.
 This will involve setting meetings, looking at current data and discussing targets, compromising, and yes, talking to Sales (jk Sales, we love you).